ausmarton/quantum-resilient/docs/analysis/experimental-design.md

 ### ❌ Not Recommended

-1. **Adding more algorithms**: Current 5 provide comprehensive coverage
+1. **Adding more algorithms**: Current 6 provide comprehensive coverage (includes ECDHE for KEM comparison)
 2. **Adding more environments**: Three environments are sufficient
 3. **Adding more runs**: 5 runs is the sweet spot (diminishing returns beyond this)
 4. **Adding very high rates**: 2000 msg/s is already high load